UiP9AV6Y/ssh-select/README.md

 of an SSH client using the *exec* system call.
 There are no daemons or other lingering processes involved.

+## examples

+`ssh-select`

+without any arguments, known locations will be searched for host inputs. the resulting suggestions vary between execution environments.

+`ssh-select --no-search --known-hosts /tmp/ssh_known_hosts`

+populates the suggestion database with entries from the provided [known_hosts][] file. if the file does not exist, no autocompletion is possible as other sources have been disabled.

+`ssh-select --ssh /opt/bin/rsh`

+passes the collected arguments to the provided binary instead of the regular `ssh` binary.

+`ssh-select --no-search --hosts /etc/hosts`

+disables the automated import from well known host sources, but adds the */etc/hosts* file back into the selection.

+`ssh-select my.host.local`

+starts the wrapper with the input prompt already populated.

+`ssh-select -i /tmp/id_rsa user@remote.host.local`

+arguments not supported by `ssh-select` will be forwarded to `ssh` as-is.

 ## configuration

 SSH-select can change its behaviour base on